 Fast forward to right before lunch where we were the first boat to arrive at Camp Leakey.
 Camp Leakey was founded in 1971 by Dr. Biruté Galdikas who has famously done the most important research on orangutans at this research facility to date.
-Galdikas was mentored by Richard Leakey, the famous paleoanthropologist who also mentored Diane Fossey and Jane Goodall.
+Galdikas was mentored by Louis Leakey, the famous paleoanthropologist who also mentored Diane Fossey and Jane Goodall.

 Today, researchers still gather at Camp Leakey to observe and collect data on the semi-wild orangutans who this place home’s behavior.
 The orangutans here are considered semi-wild because they are used to the presence of humans.
 Most of these orangutans still have never been touched by humans and guests can stand behind the rope and witness the orangutans during their feeding times.

 The orangutans that call Camp Leakey home are some of the original or descendants of the original orangutans Galdikas has done her studies on and many have been photographed and featured in National Geographic.

 The friendly mother orangutan we encounter in the video with her young was one of Chris, our guide, a favorite female orangutan.
 She knows and trusts Chris very well making it possible for us to observe her up close.
 She and her baby put on quite a show for us.
 She showed off some of her fabulous poses and the baby showed off it’s climbing skills.